 Today we'll look at Benchmark Electronics, Inc. (NYSE:BHE) and reflect on its potential as an investment.
-In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 The formula for calculating the return on capital employed is: